mokdevel/DarcMods/DarcMissions/docs/INSTALLATION.md

 ## Server setup
 - Add the mods in your server configuration .json

-TBD: <Add the mod IDs>
+TBD: - Add the mod IDs

 ## Single player
-- Download the mods
+- Download the mods in workshop and enable.
+Start a scenario and things should just run.
+- Always check your console.log first if there are issues.
+Logs are typically located in: *TBD*

 ## Multi player
+- Join the server that has the mods enabled.
+Mods will be loaded and work without any player interaction needed.